FuxiaoLiu/LRV-Instruction/README.md

 **2. Download the Checkpoint**

-First download the checkpoint of mplug-owl from [link](https://huggingface.co/MAGAer13/mplug-owl-llama-7b-ft) and the trained lora model weight from [link](https://huggingface.co/MAGAer13/mplug-owl-llama-7b-ft)(released soon!).
+First download the checkpoint of mplug-owl from [link](https://huggingface.co/MAGAer13/mplug-owl-llama-7b-ft) and the trained lora model weight from [here](download.txt#L24).

 **3. Edit the Code**